 How do you make a soup sandwich?

 You take a slice of bread, pour a ladle of soup over it and cover that with the second slice of bread.
 What you end up with is not a bowl of soup or a sandwich, but a hell of a mess.
-Sort of what you get when a leader tries to make everyone happy.
+What do you get when a leader tries to make everyone happy?

-Let’s accept one simple fact… Leadership is hard.
+Let’s accept a straightforward fact… Leadership is hard.

 It is equally exhilarating and challenging, but it is hard.

-Every hard decision a leader makes will inevitably excite some and upsets others.
+Every hard decision a leader makes will inevitably excite some and upset others.
 At the same time, we want people to like us personally and in our role as a leader: That can lead to people pleasing.
-When that happens, we begin to lead by opinion polls than vision.
+When that happens, we begin to lead by opinion polls rather than vision.

 What happens when we try to lead by pleasing?